Jeremy Fletcher

 Matt Marks

-Matt has spent the last few years at the Kollel Halacha in Yeshivat Har Etzion, as well as teaching at Yeshiva programmes across Jerusalem.
-He has recently completed his Rabbinic studies and a Masters degree, as well as fellowships through Mizrachi UK, LSJS and OUJLIC.
-He is passionate about education for all ages, and has taught in schools across the UK.
-He is thrilled to be moving to Brighton with his young family this summer.
+Matt joined BNJC after several years at the Kollel Halacha in Yeshivat Har Etzion and teaching on Yeshiva programmes across Jerusalem.
+He holds a Master’s degree and Semicha, and has completed fellowships with Mizrachi UK, LSJS and OUJLIC.
+Passionate about Jewish education for all ages, Matt has taught in schools across the UK and now leads on community engagement at BNJC.
+He lives in Brighton with his young family and is proud to contribute to the revitalisation of Jewish life in the city.

 Sarah Rose